ethanresnick/json-api/README.md

 ## Resource Type Descriptions <a name="resource-type-descriptions"></a>
 The JSON-API spec is built around the idea of typed resource collections.
 For example, you can have a `"people"` collection and a `"companies"` collection.
 (By convention, type names are plural, lowercase, and dasherized.)

-To use this library, you describe the special behavior (if any) that resources of each type should have, and then register that description with a central `ResourceTypeRegistry`.
+To use this library, you describe the special behavior (if any) that resources of each type should have, and then register those descriptions with a central `ResourceTypeRegistry`.
 Then the library takes care of the rest.
-A resource type description is simply an object with the following properties:
+Each resource type description is simply an object with the following properties:

 - `urlTemplates`: an object containing url templates used to output the json for resources of the type being described.
 Currently, the supported keys are: `"self"`, which defines the template used for building [resource urls](http://jsonapi.org/format/#document-structure-resource-urls) of that type, and `"relationship"`, which defines the template that will be used for [relationship urls](http://jsonapi.org/format/#fetching-relationships).
 - `dbAdapter`: the [database adapter](#database-adapters) to use to find and update these resources.
 By specifying this for each resource type, different resource types can live in different kinds of databases.